 - 1 pound baby potatoes (these were about 1 ½ centimeters in diameter.
 Can also use diced yukon gold or other waxy white potatoes)

 - 1- inch ball tamarind (soaked in 1 cup of water for about 15-30 minutes.
 Crush the tamarind pulp with your fingers before straining.
 Discard the solids and set the pulp aside.)

-- 1 tbsp jaggery (grated.
+- 1 tablespoon jaggery (grated.
 This is an unrefined Indian sugar.
 You can buy golden lumps of these at any Indian grocery store)

 - 1 teaspoon mustard seeds